MicrosoftDocs/cloud-adoption-framework/docs/digital-estate/rationalize.md

 In parallel with continued rationalization, the cloud adoption team can begin migrating the small workload to expand learning in the following key areas:

-- Strengthen skills with the cloud provider’s platform.
+- Strengthen skills with the cloud provider's platform.
 - Define the core services (and Azure standards) needed to fit the long-term vision.
 - Better understand how operations might need to change later in the transformation.
 - Understand any inherent business risks and the business' tolerance for those risks.